adimchimma/rocq-domain-theory/docs/migration-notes.md

 limitations in plain Rocq.
 These are in the supplementary coinductive file only; the main library (`Lift.v`) has no admits.
 See `design-decisions.md § DD-007`.

+**New axiom:** `theory/DomainEquations.v` introduces one `Axiom` (`bilimit_exists`) asserting the existence of the bilimit of an approximation sequence.
+Its proof requires an omega-product CPO construction not yet in the library.
+All consequences of the bilimit are fully proved from the axiom's `BilimitData` record.
+See `design-decisions.md § DD-017`.

 ---